raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 # Cluster monitoring

 ## Resource monitoring
-- node-level metrics: number of nodes, health, cpu utilization, memory consumption
+- Node-level metrics: number of nodes, health, cpu utilization, memory consumption
 - Same for pods
 - Monitoring with tools like Metrics Server
-- One Metrics Server per cluster
+- One Metrics Server per cluster, it retrieves metrics from each nodes and pods, aggregates them and stores them in memory.
-- in-memory metrics solution, without historical data
+- Metrics Serve does not store the metrics on the disk and as a result you cannot see historical performance data.
 - third-party solutions like Prometheus
 - **cAdvisor** inside the kubelet monitors pods and sends the metrics to the Metrics Server
 - You can view the info with `kubectl top node` or `kubectl top pods`